AdsanaGithub/Adsana-ZeppelinOS-Upgradable-Smart-Contract/README.md

 The SANAUT ZeppelinOS smart contract code has been tested and launched on the Ropsten test network, the official Ethereum Etherscan Network.

+This contract can easily be upgraded to stay up with continued package dependency changes.
+Package dependencies are the additional packages (applications) required to run a smart contract.
+When a package / dependency (application) is updated for the sake of security or improvement without ZeppelinOS in place you would not be able to upgrade your on-chain smart contract and thus be vulnerable to hacking.

+This contract can be modified to launch and distribute STO or security tokens as well.

 Prior to update in zeppelin os (After adding a functionality)

 Transaction hash:-  --> 0x56fdf4db7cfb900e519d493abb09f2a23167a2c1be07b99bd90f7e7efac8a8da